isaacchristian/vault-local/README.md

 Since Vault was downloaded with homebrew, my `.plist` file has content pointing to my `/opt/homebrew` directory.
 If you downloaded the Vault binary a different way, ensure your paths are pointed to the right place before starting these processes.

-For my storage backend, I wanted to learn a little bit more about databases and use a PostgreSQL Docker Container.
+For my storage backend, I wanted to learn a little bit more about databases and use a PostgreSQL Container in my homelab server.

 It was fun learning throughout the process and thought to show it here for others in case they were running into the same issues.